-The consolidated financial statements of Eagle High Reach Equipment, Inc. and subsidiary included in this prospectus and registration statement have been audited by Perry-Smith LLP, an independent auditor, to the extent and for the periods indicated in their report appearing elsewhere herein, and are included in reliance upon such report and upon the authority of such firm as experts in accounting and auditing.
+The consolidated financial statements of Eagle High Reach Equipment, Inc. and subsidiary as of June 30, 2005 and 2004 and for each of the three years in the period ended June 30, 2005 included in this prospectus have been audited by Perry-Smith LLP, an independent auditor, as stated in its report appearing herein, and are included in reliance upon the report of such firm given upon its authority as experts in auditing and accounting.